Photodetachment energy of negative hydrogen ions: Summary and outlook

 \section{Summary and outlook}

 We have performed a high-precision determination of the photodetachment energy of the hydrogen anion $^{1}\mathrm{H}^{-}$, including explicit electron correlation and recoil at the nonrelativistic level, together with relativistic, QED, finite-nuclear-size, and hyperfine corrections.
-The resulting value, $0.0277164811(31)\,\text{a.u.}$, improves upon previous theoretical and experimental determinations and establishes a new reference for this benchmark system.
-Parallel calculations for $^{2}\mathrm{H}^{-}$ and $^{3}\mathrm{H}^{-}$ yield $0.0277330765(31)$ and $0.0277384186(31)$, respectively, in agreement with the available experimental data for negative deuterium.
+The resulting value, $6083.06447(68)\,\mathrm{cm}^{-1}$, improves upon previous theoretical and experimental determinations and establishes a new reference for this benchmark system.
+Similar calculations for $^{2}\mathrm{H}^{-}$ and $^{3}\mathrm{H}^{-}$ yield $6086.70679(68)$ and $6087.87924(68)$, respectively, in agreement with the available experimental data for negative deuterium.

-The achieved uncertainty of $3.1\times10^{-9}\,\mathrm{a.u.}$ ($0.084\,\mu\mathrm{eV}$) surpasses the target accuracy of a few $\mu\mathrm{eV}$ and is directly relevant to ongoing experimental efforts.
-For the GBAR experiment, a precise knowledge of the photodetachment threshold is essential, as it fixes the laser energy required to produce ultracold $\bar{\mathrm{H}}^{+}$ ions and thereby minimizes both the excess photon energy and the kinetic energy imparted to the neutral antihydrogen.
-While photodetachment is not part of the current antihydrogen production schemes in the ALPHA \cite{Alpha2023} and AEgIS \cite{AEgIS2018} experiments, similarly accurate threshold values could serve as useful reference data for future implementations aiming at reduced antihydrogen kinetic energies.
+The achieved uncertainty of $3.1\times10^{-9}\,\mathrm{a.u.}$ ($0.084\,\mu\mathrm{eV}$) surpasses the target accuracy of 1 $\mu\mathrm{eV}$ and is directly relevant to ongoing experimental efforts.
+For the GBAR experiment, a precise knowledge of the photodetachment threshold is essential, to determine the laser energy required to produce ultracold $\bar{\mathrm{H}}^{+}$ ions.
+While photodetachment is not part of the current antihydrogen production schemes in the ALPHA \cite{Alpha2023}, AEgIS \cite{AEgIS2018}, and ASACUSA \cite{Kuroda2014} experiments, these high-accuracy threshold values could serve as useful reference data for future schemes targeting the production of antihydrogen at low kinetic energies.
+Finally, we note that an improved experimental determination of the $\mathrm{H}^{-}$ photodetachment threshold at the 1 $\mu\mathrm{eV}$ precision level, which would allow testing the present calculations, is a realistic prospect~\cite{Ning2022,Carette2010}.